deartc/Quality-Project-Teresa-Hawkins/README.md

 Test 	Steps

 1. Navigate to http://verizon.com
-Step one is check with the HTML Validator extension for Chrome.
+Check  HTML Validator extension for Chrome.
-Step two, it noted if there were any problems.
-Step three, the possible problems would be noted.
+Note problems.

 2. Enter Userid & Password,
-Step one, I inputted several emails some valid and invalid.
+Enter emails some valid and invalid.
-Step two, I inputted several passwords some valid and some invalid.
+Enter passwords some valid and some invalid.

 3. Cookie Testing
-Step one, using Chrome Cookie Manager the site was tested with cookies disabled.
+Using Chrome Cookie Managers test with cookies disabled.
-Step two, using Chrome Cookie Manager the site was tested with cookies enabled.
+ Using Chrome Cookie Manager test with cookies enabled.

-4. Link Testing-
+4. Link Testing
 On Google Analytics account click on behavior tab.
 Select “site content.
 Press apply.